How Real Madrid’s 19 wonderkids on FM2020 have developed IRL this season

 He was expected to return to the Nou Camp after turning 18 but shocked everyone by opting to sign for Madrid.

-The midfielder has spent the 2019-20 season on loan with Mallorca, contributing three goals and three assists in 24 La Liga appearances.
+The midfielder has spent the 2019-20 season on loan with Mallorca, contributing four goals and four assists in 35 La Liga appearances.

 “After turning 18, I had the chance to choose a team and I chose Real Madrid because of their interest in me,” Kubo told AS in April 2020.
 “I’m very grateful.
 And now I’m a big Madrid fan.